Do you have a dog that you need to become a Service Dog?

 Tasks can be custom to the handler's needs.

-If we start training and the dog shows behaviors, "red flags" that were not visible before I will notify you and will have to re-evaluate your dog.
+If we start training and the dog shows behaviors, "red flags" that were not visible during the evaluation, I will notify you and I will need to re-evaluate your dog.

-Each service dog will need to be able to pass ADI Public Access.
+Each service dog will need to be able to pass a Public Access Test.
 This ensures the safety of the public, the service dog, and their handler.
-Some examples are non-reactive, to leave food alone, and to not rush through doors.
+Some examples testing include; non-reactive to dogs and surroundings, leave food alone, and to not rush through doors.
 Click on the link below to see the full list.
+You do not need to register your service dog as there is no ADA law requiring that, but your dog does need to meet certain standards or can be kicked out of a business.